pillowyfish98/discordjsbot/README.md

 # Discord JavaScript Bot Setup

-## download the index.js file ro setup the bot and replace "YOUR TOKEN HERE" with the token of the bot
+## download the index.js file to setup the bot and replace "YOUR TOKEN HERE" with the token of the bot

 - To learn how to make a [discord bot](https://www.discordbotsetup.tk/) at
 - make sure you have [node.js](https://nodejs.org/en/) installed